-Keep in mind that unlike individual sellers, developers (also referred to as sponsors) generally avoid outright price reductions.
+Unlike individual sellers, developers (also referred to as sponsors) generally tend to avoid outright price reductions.
 Price cuts affect future sales, as each unit’s recorded sale price is a matter of public record.
 So if the sponsor gives you $25,000 off, he will probably have to give every other buyer in that line $25,000 off.

-Instead, focus on extracting “off-deed” concessions that the rest of the world will not automatically learn about, such as:
+Instead, focus on extracting “off-deed” concessions that the rest of the world will not automatically learn about.
+You'll find the most negotiability in troubled projects, at critical moments of a development's lifecycle (see below), and/or if you're paying all cash.
+"Off-deed" concessions include:

 - 3-12 months of common charges paid in advance